Advocacy support – getting your views across

 A carer is someone who helps to look after a friend, relative or neighbour who cannot manage at home without them.
 Advocacy may be provided to a carer at any stage of their caring journey, for example where the person they care for has moved into residential or nursing care, as the carer may still play an ongoing role in relation to their care and support.

-Swan Advocacy offer a full range of statutory and general advocacy support to the residents of South Gloucestershire.
+Swan Advocacy offer a full range of statutory and general advocacy support to residents of South Gloucestershire aged 18 and over.

 They can help with: